 Climate change is taking place faster than scientists expected.
-It makes Maarten van Aalst's research more urgent than ever: increasing our resilience to extreme weather situations.
-“We need to adapt to the changing risks,” he says.
+It makes Maarten van Aalst's research more urgent than ever.
+He researches how to increase our resilience to extreme weather situations.
+“We need to adapt to the climate change and the risks,” he says.

 ITC is part of the Anticipation Hub, an international partnership of organizations aimed at improving anticipatory action ahead of extreme weather events.
 In that context, Van Aalst’s PhD student Catalina Jaime is researching early warning systems in conflict areas and unstable countries.
 Floods and droughts have a much greater impact there than in safe areas.
 Satellite observations and international weather models could provide early warnings even when local observations are lacking.
 Subsequently, it is a matter of telling the local population what to do in the event of extreme weather, to prevent worse.

 Another PhD student (Cecilia Costella) is researching the role of social protection systems, such as social security, in building resilience against rising climate risks.
 Here again, the focus is on prevention.
 Where and when can you expect shocks that may drive people into poverty and how can you anticipate them?
 “If a farmer in West Africa is in danger of losing his harvest because of the heat, you can help him with more expensive seeds that are more resistant to drought.
 You could also replenish a local community's grain stock preventively to avoid children going hungry and having to provide emergency aid afterwards with (expensive) medical food parcels.”